 Manage your money well

 Make sure you're in charge of your money, or your money could end up running you.
+Here are some basic money management tips.

 Managing your money is an essential life skill, and once you know what you’re doing, it really isn’t so difficult.
 Once you’ve left home, the only person responsible for your financial health is you, so it’s good to know the essentials.